chelseachen113/pythonProject/Readme.md

 ### Variable Naming
 1. start with lowercase letter, use _ in between words
-2. use full words and avoid abbreviation
+2. Useful words and avoid abbreviation
 3. use the modified hungarian notation below
 4.
 ##### Modified hungarian notation